WHAT DO YOU KNOW ABOUT THE ELECTRIC COMPANY BUILT INTO YOUR COLLAGEN?

 Why is the human gut constructed this way, with respect to oxygen?

 Oxygen is a powerful element for the human gut because of what it does to electrons.
 Oxygen use by life began the initial penetration of solving complexity in tissues and organizational structure.
 Tissue complexity is enabled by electrons, and is responsible for producing more electrons in a thermodynamic system.
 This is why life exploded after the Cambrian event.
 There is no other reason.
 We need more electrons to get more oxygen so we can generate more electrons.
 This is why humans lost their fur.
 Their skin became a new way to recover more electrons from the sun, in the from of photons.
-Remember electrons and photons are basically the same thing in the quantum realm.
-They are the only way to capture a massless source of energy and information.
+Remember electrons and photons are basically the same thing with respect to how the photoelectric effect operates in the quantum realm (oversimplified).
+They are the only way to capture a massless source of energy and information contained in light.

 When electrons are stripped from proteins in our food the chemical bonds weaken in the food to release electrons.
 These electrons are delivered to the inner mitochondrial membrane to make more oxygen.
 Humans make more oxygen by reducing it in their mitochondria.
 Reduction is the addition of electrons to oxygen.
 What do humans do with these electrons?
 They made a human brain and immune system with them.
 This is why massless forms of energy and information directly leads to complexity.
 They are thermodynamically the most favorable quantum package to do the job cheaply on an energy basis.
 The gut microbiome job is to make subcutaneous fat to support the post natal growth of this brain brain made upon the back of the photoelectric effect.
 Keeping oxygen low in your distal gut causes a massive explosive growth of anaerobic bacteria in your gut.
 Simultaneous isolation of this island of critters leads to species diversity as well.